-The Research Center of the School of Sciences and Mathematics was created to provide an arena that fosters undergraduate research in a well-equipped laboratory facility for students and faculty in their collaborative pursuit of innovative solutions to the myriad of scientific challenges faced in today’s technologically-advanced world.
+The Freed-Hardeman Undergraduate Research Experience was created to provide an arena that fosters undergraduate research in a well-equipped laboratory facility for students and faculty in their collaborative pursuit of innovative solutions to the myriad of scientific challenges faced in today's technologically advanced world.
 FHU Researchers in the News: http://www.sciencedaily.com/releases/2007/09/070911155503.htm The History

-Much of the work at the Research Center is designed by students.
+Students design many of the research projects.
 Students also have the chance to work with expert faculty.
 Student-suggested research is coordinated with the help of a faculty mentor in a related field.
 Other research opportunities are available for students to work on current faculty projects.
 The Equipment

-Our facility is open year-round for students and faculty, and it houses scientific equipment, including state-of-the-art Geographical Information Systems software for tracking animals in their natural habitats.
-Purpose of the Research Center
+Our facility is open year-round for students and faculty, and it houses scientific equipment, including modern cellular and molecular biology equipment.
+Purpose of the Undergraduate Research Experience

 - To enable students to pursue individual interests in the sciences through faculty-guided, student-suggested research projects.